ColtonWiklund/portfolio/README.md

 > The Panel Tool is used to create Panels between Frame Segments.
 The player selects a vertex and any Panels that can be made will be indicated.
 Clicking an indicator will build a Panel at that location.

 ![Structure](Images/creator_3.jpg)
-> A basic structure made from the Frame and Panel Tools.
+> A structure made from the Frame and Panel Tools.
 The structure has a mass appriopriate for its size and can be interacted with through the physics engine.